How to Run the Program

 Studies show that kids experience learning loss over the summer months.
 This learning loss has been exacerbated by COVID-19 service disruptions, and education experts are now flagging this learning loss as a long-term issue that will persist after the pandemic is over., The United Nations Educational, Scientific and Cultural Organization (UNESCO) and other authorities advise that investments in summer reading and learning programs are key to supporting kids as we recover from the pandemic.
 Summer reading programs are a proven tool to help bridge the summer gap between school years and to maintain academic achievement.

 The TDSRC inspires kids to explore the fun of reading their way—the key to building a lifelong love of reading.
-The benefits of the Club are clear: our 2021 surveys indicate that 97 percent of kids read more often or the same amount over the summer; while almost all participants maintained their reading skills, 78 percent of parents and caregivers agreed that their child’s reading skills improved as a result of participating in the Club.
+The benefits of the Club are clear: our 2022 survey results indicate that participants read the same amount or more over the summer, enjoy reading more, and have been able to connect with other kids because of participating in the program.

 In the spring, participating libraries will receive free print materials to distribute to kids, including notebooks, web access codes and stickers.
 To become a participating library or to report the late arrival of materials, please contact firstname.lastname@example.org.